Skip to main content

 story73 positive mentions

-• The romance elements are poorly executed, with forced relationships that can feel uncomfortable or unrealistic.
+• Romantic subplot considered poorly handled by some, with forced or limited options that can feel uncomfortable or superficial.

 • story